MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-home-preview.md

 ## Flow Control

-Use the *Flow Control* options to break into a connected debugging target, resume code execution on the target and step in to and out of code.
+Use the *Flow Control* buttons to break into a connected debugging target, resume code execution on the target and step in to and out of code.

 ## End

-Use the *End* options to restart, detach and stop debugging.
+Use the *End* buttons to restart, detach and stop debugging.

 ## Source Mode

-Use *Source Mode* to toggle between source code and assembly views.
+Use *Source Mode* buttons to toggle between source code and assembly views.

 ## Help (Support)

-Use *Help* options to do the following:
+Use *Help* buttons to do the following:
 - Review Help
 - Send Feedback (For more information on sending feedback to improve WinDbg, see [Providing feedback](debugging-using-windbg-preview.md#providingfeedback).)